Karthik0000007/AI-Studio-Cam/README.md

 # AI Studio Cam 🎥🧠

-A real-time AI-powered memory system that sees, understands, and remembers your environment using camera, voice interface, and large language models.
+A real-time AI-powered memory system that sees, understands, and remembers your environment using computer vision, voice interface, and large language models.

 ## ✨ Features